interscript/rababa/Readme.md

 This repository contains:

+- [lib](https://github.com/interscript/arabic-diacritization/tree/master/lib) is the ruby library using nnet model in onnx format.
 - [docs](https://github.com/interscript/arabic-diacritization/tree/master/docs) contains an application focused summary of latest (06.2021) relevant papers and solutions.
 - [python](https://github.com/interscript/arabic-diacritization/tree/master/python)
 	- A **neural network solution** for automatised diacritization based on the work of [almodhfer](https://github.com/almodhfer/Arabic_Diacritization), from which we overtook the baseline and more advanced and efficient CBHG models only.